 Ferdi McDermott, MA (Hons), PGCE, MEd, FCCT, FRSA, FSA Scot.

 Ferdi McDermott founded Chavagnes International College in 2002 after several years in Catholic publishing and journalism.
 A modern languages graduate of the University of Edinburgh, Mr McDermott is Headmaster of the College and Rector of the Chavagnes Studium.
-He teaches French, Latin, English and Religious Studies.
+He teaches French, Latin and English and is the Designated Safeguarding Lead..
 He founded the international Catholic cultural journal St Austin Review in 2000 and continues to research and publish on literary themes; he is currently undertaking research in Victorian poetry and completing a doctorate in Education.

 Patrick Long, BA(Hons), PGCE.

 Patrick Long is our new Deputy Headmaster, and head of curriculum, teaching and learning.
 He is a graduate of celebrated Catholic liberal arts college, Campion College Australia and joined us in 2019 after five years teaching in the UK.
-Mr Long is Head of Religious Education, GCSE English and GCSE History.
-He lives in Chavagnes with his wife and their three children.
-He is currently studying for a Masters in Educational Leadership with the University of Buckingham.
+Mr Long is Head of Religious Education and also teaches GCSE English.
+He lives in Chavagnes with his wife and their three children and is currently studying for a Masters in Educational Leadership with the University of Buckingham.

 John Hayes, MA (Oxon), MSc, PGCE

 John Hayes graduated from Merton College, University of Oxford and continued there for his research degree and teacher training.
 He has taught in the USA and Spain, and speaks Spanish and German.
 Mr Hayes began teaching at the college in 2003, and specialised in Mathematics.